#1 Among Us – The Anime

 The cast covers a wide range of people from different social castes, species, and backgrounds.
 There’s this one dude from an independent planet of people with lizard-like features, who are very serene and spiritualistic, but live tragically short lives.
 Human-like characters are in the majority, but even among them there are vast differences.
 One is a sub-species of Humans that are exceptionally beautiful, but hails from a far-off rural planet that’s independent and very standoffish towards authority.
 Another human is this giant dude whose body is itself a science experiment, used to find a cure for an endemic disease that has gripped his people.

-This being a 90-minute movie does mean that not everybody in the crew gets as much spotlight as they deserve, but what we do learn of the characters and how that ties into the events of the mystery plot had me very intrigued.
+Since They Were 11 is only a 90-minute movie not everybody in the crew gets as much spotlight as they deserve, but what we do learn of the characters and how that ties into the events of the mystery plot had me very intrigued.

 #3 Old school aesthetics